replete/obsidian-minimal-theme-css-snippets/README.md

 - **Tracker** ⭐ - cleaner styles and duotone on hover

 ## Abandoned snippets (no longer developed)
+- **Mono Emojis everywhere** - uses mono emoji font (activate separately) for everything in an editor (this is actually pretty ugly and I don't use it)
 - **Heatmap Calendar** - colours and text styles for habit type use-case [(imgur screenshot)](https://i.imgur.com/ndvRLIC.png)
 - **Full Calendar** - pretty hacky due to limits of styling hooks
 - **Obsidian Buttons** - alignments